Implementation and Evaluation

 Full course description

-The first aim of this unit is that students acquire knowledge about the factors and strategies that influence the successful dissemination and implementation of evidence-based health-related interventions.
-Of concern are theories of dissemination and change, effective communication and marketing, adoption and tension between implementation fidelity and adaptation.
-Related to this, it focuses on the importance of cooperation among stakeholders, sensitivity to local values, and their responses to interventions.
-Second, student will get insight in how to evaluate intervention effectiveness and appreciation by users and the target group.
-Health technology assessment of interventions is also treated.
+The first aim of this unit is that students acquire knowledge about the factors and strategies that influence the successful D&I of EBIs in relevant settings and target populations.
+Of concern here are theories of dissemination, implementation and change, effective communication and marketing, persuasion, reach, adoption, retention, and the tension between fidelity and adaptation if the intervention is implemented in a new context.
+Related to this, the unit focuses on the importance of cooperation among stakeholders, the sensitivity to local values, and their perceptions of, and responses to the interventions.
+Second, student will get insight in how to evaluate the effectiveness of an intervention and of the appreciation by its users and target group in real life settings.
+Health technology assessment associated with the development, testing and successful implementation of EBIs is also treated.

 Brownson, R. C., Colditz, G. A., & Proctor, E. K. (second edition).
 (2018).
 Dissemination and implementation research in health: Translating science to practice.
 Oxford: Oxford University Press.
 Rogers, E. M. (2003).
 Diffusion of innovations (5th ed.).
 New York: The Free Press.
 Rossi, P. H., Lipsey, M. W., & Freeman, H. E. (2004).
 Evaluation: A systematic approach.
 Thousand Oaks, CA: Sage